German support for Israel in the Gaza war: Background

 On 7 October 2023, Palestinian militants in the Gaza Strip led by Islamic movement Hamas attacked Israel, resulting in the deaths of almost 1200 Israeli citizens, including 800 civilians, and taking 250 hostages.
-Following the attack, Israel launched an invasion of Gaza, which has resulted in the deaths of at least 45 000 Gazans, as of December 2024.
+Following the attack, Israel launched an invasion of Gaza, which has resulted in the deaths of at least 45,000 Gazans, as of December 2024.

 Government position

 On 17 October 2024, German Chancellor Olaf Scholz visited Israel, stating that "German history and our responsibility arising from the Holocaust make it our duty to stand up for the existence and security of the State of Israel."
 On 12 October 2024, Scholz stated that "there is only one place for Germany: alongside Israel," repeating that "Israel's security is a 'reason of state' for Germany."

-On the first anniversary of the October 7th attacks, President Frank-Walter Steinmeier gave a speech saying it was "a watershed moment, a profound trauma for Jews not only in Israel, but throughout the world," and warned "us Germans in particular against any heedless condemnation of Israel."
+On the first anniversary of the 7 October attacks, President Frank-Walter Steinmeier gave a speech saying it was "a watershed moment, a profound trauma for Jews not only in Israel, but throughout the world," and warned "us Germans in particular against any heedless condemnation of Israel."

 The German government has consistently denied that a genocide is taking place in Gaza.
 In December 2024, after Amnesty International released a report accusing Israel of genocide, Ministry of Foreign Affairs spokesperson Sebastian Fischer stated that "genocide presupposes a clear intention to eradicate an ethnic group.
 I still do not recognize any such clear intention."

-In August 2025, German Chancellor Merz said that Germany would not accept Palestinian refugees from Gaza.
+In early December 2025, Merz visited Israel and met with Prime Minister Benjamin Netanyahu and President Isaac Herzog.
+The discussions focused on solidifying German support for Israel, the ongoing Gaza conflict, the peace process, and a major arms deal.